GrzegorzBobryk/ViewBindingDelegate/README.md

 ## Examples

-You can find them in app module
+You can find them in sample module

 [//]: # (variable definitions)